Russia Keeps Border Schools Shut As Deadly Strikes Hit Ukraine - UrduPoint

 - 'Biggest' swap of war -

-The strikes come a day after Ukraine and Russia said Wednesday they had exchanged over two hundred captive soldiers each, in what officials described as the biggest prisoner swap of the war so far.
+The strikes come a day after Ukraine and Russia said Wednesday they had exchanged over 200 captive soldiers each, in what officials described as the biggest prisoner swap of the war so far.

 The warring sides have carried out dozens of exchanges since Moscow invaded in February 2022, but the process stalled in the latter half of last year.